 It’s not hard to notice these numbers are saying something about the importance of having user-generated content implemented in your business.

 Without further ado, here are the main benefits of user-generated content:

 #1 Increasing brand awareness, credibility, and trust

 Who would you trust more; your friend recommending sports shoes or sport shoes business marketing campaign?
 Online customers tend to trust people who share similar needs and perspectives more than marketing campaigns.
 At least that is what all of the numbers are pointing to.

 Creating and implementing a successful SEO strategy is usually a long and resource-intensive process that requires patience, engaging content, and professional team for proper implementation.

 How UGC can positively impact SEO and potentially increase rankings?
 Let’s use an example to explain it.

-Imagine you sell a product through your e-commerce shop to a blogger who’s extremely satisfied and he decided to write a comprehensive review on his website.
+Imagine you build an e-commerce shop and sell through it a product to a blogger who’s extremely satisfied and he decided to write a comprehensive review on his website.
 The review is packed with detailed information about your product as well as a valuable backlink that points to your e-commerce shop.

 The owner of Carryology wrote a comprehensive review of Arcido Akra backpack that points back to the product.
 It doesn’t only impact SEO and rankings but also puts Arcido product and brand in front of Carryology audience which is mainly interested in travel gear.